Article I: General Guidelines.

 Article XII: Solicitations, Petitioning and Leafleting.

-Not-for-profit groups may request to solicit donations or sell products outside the library building on library property provided the appropriate requirements of the applicable Village have been met, library operations are not disrupted and permission is granted by the Library Director.
+Not-for-profit groups may request to solicit donations or sell products outside the library building on library property provided the appropriate requirements of the applicable Village have been met, library operations are not disrupted and permission is granted by the Library Director or designee.

 Article XIII: Patron Behavior.

 Library patrons are expected to act with consideration for other people using the Library and for staff who are giving service.
 Conduct within the Library or on library grounds that hinders patrons from using the Library or library materials is considered obstructive.
 Conduct that results or may result in harming people or property, or that interferes with staff providing service or performing their duties is considered disruptive.
 Without limitation, examples of disruptive behavior include: